Amsterdam/zaken-backend/README.md

 docker-compose up --build
 ```

-## What is currently running?
-For prototyping purposes we are running two containers.
-A Python Django container.

-## Django backend gateway
+## Django backend
-This is a Django application serves as a gateway of the open-zaak container (and other API's).
-It can be accessed through port 8080:
+The Django backend application can be accessed through port 8080:
 ```
 localhost:8080
 ```